 In some cases there is issue of USB port drivers.
 But thanks to Windows Updates, you will get most of the device drivers automatically without any intervention.
 However, if you think USB drivers are corrupt, you can try updating drivers in Device Manager.

-How to Fix “My Computer Freezes When I Plug in a USB in USB Port” Issue in Windows 10
+Fix “My Computer Freezes when I Plug in a USB in USB Port” Issue in Windows 10

 Keeping in mind the issues with USB Drives and Port Drivers, it can’t be denied that sometimes, ports are main cause of error.
 With time, ports get corroded, resulting in improper connection of USB drive with computer causing PC freezing issues after plugging in USB devices.
 It’s a better idea to keep the ports clean to avoid connectivity issues.